briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

-4. _(d)_ A licensed health professional authorized to prescribe drugs who personally furnishes a controlled substance to a patient shall comply with division (A) of ORC 4729.291 with respect to labeling and packaging of the controlled substance.
+4. _(d)_ A licensed health professional authorized to prescribe drugs who personally furnishes a controlled substance to a patient shall comply with division (A) of Ohio R.C.
+[4729.291][ORC Section 4729.291] with respect to labeling and packaging of the controlled substance.

 5. _(e)_ No person shall alter, deface, or remove any label affixed pursuant to this section as long as any of the original contents remain.